 This website contains material that is sometimes confronting and disturbing.
-Sometimes words or images can cause sadness and distress, or bring back memories for people affected by the history of institutional ‘care’ in Australia.
+Sometimes words or images can cause sadness or distress, or trigger traumatic memories for people, particularly survivors of past abuse, violence or childhood trauma.

 Find & Connect Support Services: Freecall 1800 16 11 09 (Monday–Friday 9am–5pm).

 Lifeline: Call 13 11 14 anytime for confidential telephone crisis support.